 Local funding resources (i.e., specific to the affected corridor or subregion) are considered in the next step as opposed to countywide or regional sources so as not to impact the funding of other Metro Board-approved projects and programs or subregions in the County.
-The Project is eligible for Measure R funding, but the allocated amount has already been fully expended.
+The Project is eligible for Measure R funding but this is entirely allocated to the Crenshaw/LAX Transit project.